 Spinal disc herniation and bulging discs have nearly identical symptoms and can present almost in the same way.
-Both cause localized pain, nerve impingement, and are treated similarly with chiropractic.
-In most cases spinal disc herniation is not painful, it is the material that leaks out of the disc that causes pinching, inflammation, and irritates the nerves around the area, causing radicular pain.
+Both cause localized pain and nerve impingement and are treated similarly with chiropractic.
+In most cases, spinal disc herniation is not painful; it is the material that leaks out of the disc that causes pinching and inflammation and irritates the nerves around the area, causing radicular pain.

-Radicular pain/nerve root pain radiates/spreads to other areas of the body, like the low back to down the leg or from the neck down the arm.
+Radicular pain/nerve root pain radiates/spreads to other areas of the body, like the low back to the leg or the neck down the arm.
 Leg pain from a pinched nerve usually leads to sciatica.
-A spinal disc itself can be the source of pain if it is dehydrating or degenerating causing pain and instability in the spinal segment, which is known as degenerative disc disease.
-Disc degeneration pain tends to include chronic, low-level pain around the disc and infrequent episodes of severe pain.
+A spinal disc can be the source of pain if it is dehydrating or degenerating, causing pain and instability in the spinal segment, known as degenerative disc disease.
+Disc degeneration includes chronic, low-level pain around the disc and infrequent episodes of severe pain.

 Spinal disc herniation and bulging discs have similar roots that make them difficult to diagnose.
 Some core comparisons that can be made include:

 How they differ:

 It is the severity that separates them.
 Bulging discs tend to be more passive and can be treated with incremental adjustments, while herniated discs usually require a more aggressive adjustment approach.